GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ### Non-web Applications

-There are also several non-web application protocols that could profitably use multicast QUIC.
+There are also several non-web application protocols that could benefit from using multicast QUIC.
 A few examples include:

  - Existing multicast-capable applications that are modified to use QUIC datagrams instead of UDP payloads can potentially get improved encryption and congestion feedback, while keeping its existing FEC/error recovery techniques.
    - An external tunnel could supply this kind of encapsulation without modification to the sender or receiver for some applications, while retaining the benefits of multicast scalability
-   - This could usefully support existing implementations of file-transfer protocols like FLUTE {{RFC6726}} or FCAST {{RFC6968}}.
+   - This could usefully support existing implementations of file-transfer protocols like FLUTE {{RFC6726}} or FCAST {{RFC6968}} to enable file downloads such as operating system updates or popular game downloads with encryption and packet-level authentication.
  - Conferencing systems, especially within an enterprise that can deploy multicast network support, often can save significantly on server costs by using multicast
  - The traditional multicast use case of broadcasting of live sports with a set-top box would benefit from a system that uses the same QUIC receiver code even for customers who installed a non-multicast-capable home router.
  - Smart TVs or other video playing in-home devices could interoperate with a standard sender using multicast QUIC, rather than requiring proprietary integrations with TV operators.